-During onablement, an Ancillary Service Facility must respond to Local Frequency without further instruction from AEMO.
+During enablement, an Ancillary Service Facility must respond to Local Frequency without further instruction from AEMO.

-9.10.
-Delayed FCAS Requirements
+9. Delayed FCAS Requirements

-9.1.10.1.
-Amount Specification of Delayed Raise Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp (or Fast Frequency Ramp if the FCAS Provider is also a Very Fast FCAS Provider) from 50 Hz to the Raise Reference Frequency while the delayed raise service in this price band is enabled.
+9.1.
+Amount of Delayed Raise Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp from 50 Hz to the Raise Reference Frequency while the delayed raise service in this price band is enabled.